jaschac/pyrover/README.md

  - Calculating the (new) position co-ordinates.
  - Handling any exception raised by the planet when interacting with it.

+##### Mission
+This module represent a NASA mission.
+The mission has several protagonists:

+ - The mission's blueprints, that is the instructions that allow the NASA to properly setup the mission itself.
+These blueprints, which come in the form a properly formatted input file, provide information about the target destination and the crew that is sent over there.
+ - A crew, whose members are limited to rovers.
+Each rover is assigned a landing zone, represented by x,y co-ordinates and a facing direction, and a set of optional instructions that it will execute once it has safely landed onto the surface.
+ - A destination, which is Mars.

+All the information to setup a Mission are expected to be provided through an input file, as stated in the Problem.

+ - The first line of the input file is a space-separated list of 2 values, representing the size of the destination planet.
+ - The following lines are optional.
+They do represent details about each and every rover to be sent to Mars.
+ 	 - Each rover is represented by two lines.
+ 	 	 - The first line is a space-separated list of three values, representing, in order, the x and y landing coordinates and the cardinal point it will be facing upon arrival.
+ 	 	 - The second line, optional, is a string representing the instructions to execute once it has safely landed onto the surface.

+A mission is made up of two phases:

+ - The setup, which is responsible of getting through the mission's blueprints and generate the resources for the mission itself.
+ - The start, which is responsible of sending the rovers to the target planet and instruct them to execute the commands they were assigned to.

+The results achieved by the rovers represent the outcome of the Mission.

 ##### Rover
 This class represents the only crew member available to participate to a NASA's mission.
 It represent a robotic machine that is sent over to the target destination and that, if able to safely land at the desired co-ordinates, will execute instructions.